Grooming Service for Your Dog

 Coconut for Immune Protection

-Coconut contains a fatty acid called lauric, which helps the immune system and can help in weight loss.
+Coconut contains a fatty acid called lauric acid, which helps the immune system and can help in weight loss.
 You can feed your dog coconut flesh, coconut milk or coconut oil, but make sure they don’t get their paws on a whole coconut as the furry outer shell can cause problems if swallowed.
 Coconut also helps with bad breath and skin conditions, so this one’s an all-rounder!

-Peanuts is a good source of Protine Protein
+Peanuts are a good source of protein

 Peanuts are one of the only nuts that your dog can eat.
 Macadamias, walnuts and pecans are highly toxic to dogs, whilst almonds pose a choking risk due to their shape.
 Peanuts, however, are entirely safe and are a good source of protein and healthy fats.
 Ensure you feed your dog shelled, unsalted peanuts to keep this snack healthy.